OVeNet: Offset Vector Network for Semantic Segmentation: Experiments

 \subsection{Experimental Setup}

-In this section, we present Cityscapes and ACDC datasets, which are used to evaluate our approach.
+In this section, we present the Cityscapes, ACDC and ADE20K datasets, which are used to evaluate our approach.
 Evaluation on these datasets is performed using standard semantic segmentation metrics explained below.

-\PAR{Cityscapes} \cite{cordts2016cityscapes} is a challenging dataset, tasked for urban scene understanding.
-It includes semantic, instance-wise, and dense pixel annotations for 30 classes divided into eight groups (flat surfaces, humans, vehicles, constructions, objects, nature, sky, and void).
-From these 30 classes only 19 classes are used for parsing evaluation.
+\PAR{Cityscapes} \cite{cordts2016cityscapes} is a challenging urban scene understanding dataset.
+There are 30 classes from which only 19 classes are used for parsing evaluation.
 Around 5000 high quality pixel-level finely annotated images and 20000 coarsely annotated images make up the collection.
-During multiple months, daytimes, and ideal weather circumstances, data was collected in 50 cities.
-The finely annotated 5000 images are divided into 2.975, 500, 1.525 images for training, validation and testing respectively.
+The finely annotated 5000 images are divided into 2975, 500, 1525 images for training, validation and testing respectively.

 \PAR{ACDC} \cite{sakaridis2021acdc} is a demanding dataset, used for training and testing semantic segmentation methods on adverse visual conditions.
-It consists of a big collection of 4006 images divided evenly between four frequent unfavorable conditions: fog, dark, rain, and snow.
-It consists of 19 semantic classes, coinciding exactly with the evaluation classes of the Cityscapes dataset.
-ACDC is manually split into four sets corresponding to the examined conditions: 1000 foggy, 1006 nighttime, 1000 rainy and 1000 snowy images.
-Each set of each adverse condition is split into 400 training, 100 validation and 500 test images, except the nighttime set with 106 validation images.
-This results in a total of 1600 training and 406 validation images with public annotations and 2000 test images with annotations withheld for benchmarking purposes.
+There are 4006 images divided evenly between four frequent unfavorable conditions: fog, dark, rain, and snow and 19 semantic classes, coinciding exactly with the evaluation classes of the Cityscapes dataset.
+It includes 1600 training and 406 validation images with public annotations and 2000 test images with annotations withheld for benchmarking purposes.

+\PAR{ADE20K} \cite{zhou2016semantic} is a challenging scene parsing dataset which covers a diverse range of images depicting various indoor and outdoor scenes.
+It consists of 20210 images as the training set and 2000 images as the validation set.
+There are totally 150 semantic classes, including categories like sky, road, grass and discrete objects like person, car, bed.

 \PAR{Evaluation Metrics.} The mean of class-wise intersection over union (mIoU) is adopted as the evaluation metric.
 In addition to the mean of class-wise intersection over union (mIoU), we report other three scores on the test set: IoU category (cat.), iIoU class (cla.) and iIoU category (cat.)